• 9 mins read

 fig3

 Figure 3.
-Model of functional duplication
+Model of Functional Duplication method

 The features of the code element implementing the function fD(x) are as follows:

-• Developed using alternative algorithms.
+• Developed using alternative algorithms,

-• Tests are developed with alternative approaches.
+• Tests are developed with an alternative approaches.

 Inverse Function Duplication Method

-This method is implemented in the Code only for:
+This method is implemented only for:

-• Functions having an inverse function
+• Functions having an inverse function,

 • Functions allowing to define the inverse function in a strictly defined range of operating values of the System.